Mohs Surgery for Skin Cancer in Northwest Arkansas

-Mohs Surgery is a specialized technique developed by Dr. Frederic Mohs to remove skin cancer while preserving as much healthy tissue as possible.
+Mohs Surgery is a specialized skin cancer surgery technique developed by Dr. Frederic Mohs for skin cancer removal while preserving as much healthy tissue as possible.
 The process involves removing thin layers of skin one at a time, immediately examining each layer under a microscope, and continuing the process until no cancer cells remain.

 This allows for: The highest cure rate (up to 99%), Minimal removal of healthy skin, Ideal outcomes in cosmetically and functionally sensitive areas